Ohm’s Law

 What is Ohm’s Law?

-Ohm’s Law is the core relationship between voltage, current, and resistance in an electrical circuit.
-It is one of the first equations used in circuit analysis because it turns a simple circuit diagram into measurable values.
+Ohm’s Law is the core relationship between voltage, current, and resistance for an ohmic electrical element.
+It is one of the first equations used in circuit analysis because it connects measurable electrical quantities with a simple linear model.

 Ohm’s Law is often the starting point for circuit analysis, voltage dividers, current checks, resistor sizing, sensor circuits, and power dissipation checks.